MaryK940930/Pat2---Subtask-1/README.md

-# WHAT is MORSE CODE
+# WHAT IS MORSE CODE

 Morse Code is a way to communication that shows letters, numbers, and symbols through short and long signals.